spatialaudio/Data-Driven-EIT-Imaging-using-Recurrent-Neural-Networks/README.md

-# Absolute EIT Reconstruction using a VAE-LSTM Model Approach
+# Improved Data-Driven EIT Imaging for Temporal Sequences using Recurrent Neural Networks

-**Abstract:** Deep neural network (DNN) architectures are applied more frequently in the field of electrical impedance tomography (EIT).
-Especially, absolute image reconstruction benefits from the possibilities of machine learning (ML).
-This contribution demonstrates, how absolute image reconstruction can be more reliable through the use of a combination of Long Short-Term Memory (LSTM) and Variational Autoencoder (VAE).
+**Abstract:** Data-driven reconstruction techniques using deep neural network (DNN) architectures are applied more frequently in the field of electrical impedance tomography (EIT).
+The solution of the underlying ill-posed inverse problem may benefit from the possibilities of machine learning (ML).
+This contribution demonstrates, how knowledge on recurring sequences of EIT measurements (e.g. breathing cycles) may be used to improve the reconstruction.
+A combination of a Long Short-Term Memory (LSTM) and an
+Variational Autoencoder (VAE) is used.

 <p align="center">
   <img src="images/breathing.gif">